Entrenets/entrenets-website/src/cloud-management.md

   subTitle: "We ensure your cloud infrastructure runs securely, reliably, and cost-effectively while you drive your business forward."
 title: Reliable Cloud Management.
 intro: "Maintaining and optimising your cloud environment can be a challenge.
-Here’s how we make it effortless for you:"
+These are some of the common problems:"
 challenges:
-  - name: Cloud Infrastructure
+  - name: Hidden costs
-    description: We design and manage cloud infrastructures that align with your business goals, providing the perfect balance of performance and cost-efficiency.
-    image: /assets/images/servicePageTemplate/infrastructure.svg
+    description: "Without constant monitoring, cloud expenses can escalate quickly due to unused resources, oversized instances, or poor configuration."
+    icon: "/assets/images/servicePageTemplate/challenges/financial-stock-market-fluctuations.svg"

-  - name: Security & Compliance
+  - name: Security & Compliance Gaps
-    description: From compliance to threat detection, we ensure your data and systems are protected at every level.
-    image: /assets/images/servicePageTemplate/cloud-security.svg
+    description: Maintaining proper access controls, encryption, and compliance with evolving regulations requires constant attention and expertise.
+    icon: "/assets/images/servicePageTemplate/challenges/security.svg"
+  - name: Lack of Visibility & Control
+    description: As environments grow, it becomes harder to track what's running where—leading to inefficiencies, risks, and limited control over resources.
+    icon: "/assets/images/servicePageTemplate/challenges/dashboard.svg"

-  - name: Performance Monitoring
+  - name: Complex Tooling
-    description: With 24/7 oversight, we detect and resolve issues before they impact your operations.
-    image: /assets/images/servicePageTemplate/performance.svg
+    description: Managing various services, platforms, and monitoring tools often leads to inconsistent processes and increased overhead.
+    icon: "/assets/images/servicePageTemplate/challenges/puzzle.svg"

-  - name: Disaster Recovery & Backup
+  - name: Skill & Resource Gaps
-    description: We design reliable backup solutions and disaster recovery plans for business continuity.
-    image: /assets/images/servicePageTemplate/backup.svg
+    description: Managing modern cloud environments demands specialized skills many internal teams don’t have the time or resources to build.
+    icon: "/assets/images/servicePageTemplate/challenges/person-with-a-wrench-for-skills.svg"

 AWS:
-  title: Benefits of Expert Cloud Management
+  title: Why work with us
+  intro: "Working with our team means more than just cloud support—you gain a strategic partner focused on real, measurable outcomes.
+Here’s what that looks like:"
   benefits:
     - name: Expertise
-      description: We bring deep technical expertise and experience, ensuring your cloud infrastructure is optimized, secure, and aligned with the best practices.
+      description: Cloud infrastructure isn’t one-size-fits-all.
+Our team brings hands-on experience across a wide range of industries and architectures to deliver solutions tailored to your unique environment.
+From high availability and performance tuning to security architecture, we ensure your cloud is aligned with best practices and evolving business needs—without the trial-and-error.
+You gain peace of mind, knowing your systems are in expert hands.
-      image: /assets/images/servicePageTemplate/share-knowledge.svg
+      image: /assets/images/servicePageTemplate/results/cloud-service-usage.svg

-    - name: Time & Resource Savings
+    - name: Time & Focus for What Matters
-      description: Your internal resources can focus on core business activities, strategic initiatives, and innovation—rather than spending valuable time on troubleshooting, updates, and maintenance.
+      description: Managing cloud environments can be time-consuming and resource-intensive.
+We take over the complexity—so your internal teams are free to focus on strategic initiatives, product development, and customer experience.
+No more chasing errors, coordinating patching, or firefighting outages.
+Just more time for what drives value.
-      image: /assets/images/servicePageTemplate/time-saving.svg
+      image: /assets/images/servicePageTemplate/results/product-development-team-conducts-market-research-for-new-product.svg

-    - name: Improved Security & Compliance
+    - name: Stronger Security & Compliance
-      description: We stay up to date with the latest security protocols and compliance regulations, reducing the risk of data breaches and ensuring your infrastructure meets industry standards and legal requirements.
+      description: Security is an ongoing process—not a checklist.
+We implement and continuously update your cloud infrastructure using modern security protocols, encryption, IAM, and role-based access controls.
+We also ensure you stay aligned with industry regulations like GDPR, ISO, HIPAA, or SOC 2—minimizing compliance risks and boosting customer trust.
-      image: /assets/images/servicePageTemplate/cloud-security.svg
+      image: /assets/images/servicePageTemplate/results/man-and-woman-working-at-security-service.svg

-    - name: Cost Efficiency
+    - name: Cost-Efficient Cloud Operations
-      description: We’ll optimize your cloud resources, ensuring you only pay for what you need and reduce overall costs avoiding unnecessary expenses related to over-provisioning, inefficient resource allocation, or unexpected outages.
+      description: We help you avoid the most common cloud pitfalls—over-provisioned services, unused resources, or surprise charges—by auditing your infrastructure and applying smart governance policies.
+This means lower monthly costs and a cloud environment that scales with your business, not your bills.
-      image: /assets/images/servicePageTemplate/cost-effectiveness.svg
+      image: /assets/images/servicePageTemplate/challenges/financial-stock-market-fluctuations.svg

-    - name: Proactive Monitoring & Issue Resolution
+    - name: Continuous Monitoring & Fast Resolution
-      description: With continuous monitoring, potential issues are detected and resolved before they affect your operations.
-This proactive approach minimizes downtime and ensures that your cloud infrastructure is always performing optimally.
+      description: We keep a close eye on performance, availability, and security metrics 24/7.
+With intelligent alerts and proactive incident response, most issues are resolved before they impact users.
+This ensures a stable, high-performing environment without you having to lift a finger.
-      image: /assets/images/servicePageTemplate/performance.svg
+      image: /assets/images/servicePageTemplate/results/data-monitoring.svg

-    - name: Reduced Risk
+    - name: Lower Operational Risk
-      description: By relying on experts who specialize in cloud infrastructure, you mitigate the risk of misconfigurations, security vulnerabilities, or costly downtime.
-We take on the responsibility for the health and performance of your cloud environment, so you don’t have to.
+      description: Running mission-critical systems in the cloud comes with inherent risks—but you don’t have to face them alone.
+Our team minimizes misconfigurations, security holes, and single points of failure through automation, documentation, and redundancy planning.
+It’s not just about avoiding problems—it’s about building resilience into everything.
-      image: /assets/images/servicePageTemplate/reduced-risks.svg
+      image: /assets/images/servicePageTemplate/results/reduce-business-risk.svg

 approach:
   title: Our approach to Cloud Management
   steps:
-  - name: Security First
+  - name: 1.
+Security First
     description: With robust monitoring, regular updates, and best-in-class practices, we ensure your cloud environment stays protected against threats.
-    icon: /assets/images/servicePageTemplate/security.svg
+    icon: /assets/images/servicePageTemplate/process/security-check.svg

-  - name: Uninterrupted Reliability
+  - name: 2.
+Uninterrupted Reliability
     description: We guarantee minimal downtime, proactive maintenance, and quick issue resolution to keep your systems running smoothly.
-    icon: /assets/images/servicePageTemplate/uninterrupted-reliability.svg
+    icon: /assets/images/servicePageTemplate/process/continuous.svg

-  - name: Cost Optimisation
+  - name: 3.
+Cost Optimisation
     description: From analysing resource usage to recommending smarter configurations, we help reduce unnecessary expenses while maximising performance.
-    icon: /assets/images/servicePageTemplate/money-management.svg
+    icon: /assets/images/servicePageTemplate/process/wealth-management.svg